Certification Overview

 • Competency Exam

-You may take these trainings and exams in any order.
+You may take these trainings, exams and elective courses in any order.

 The Competency Exam is rigorous and demanding with a low pass-rate on the first attempt.
-To prepare for the CAP Competency Exam, we strongly recommend you enroll in courses at ISAR-Affiliated Schools.
+To prepare for the CAP Competency Exam and to complete the 3 elective courses requirement, we strongly recommend you enroll in courses at ISAR-Affiliated Schools, which is a requirement for achieving a CAP with Honors.
 These institutions’ well-rounded curriculums have been reviewed by ISAR and will provide the foundation you need to succeed.

 FAQ

-As of April 2025, you earn CAP status by achieving the following in any order:
+As of May 2025, you earn CAP with Honors by achieving the following:

 You remain a CAP by continually adhering to the ethical and professional standards outlined in the ISAR Code of Ethics.